 Each Learning Lab will occur in a smaller room and will include interactive app and stage content that will engage the audience in a quick, non-lecture format.
-This year, we will have 10 sessions for attendees to choose from.
+This year, we had 9 sessions for attendees to choose from.

 TUESDAY, OCT.
 1